hashicorp/web-platform-packages/packages/cli/markdown-blocks/editing-markdown.md

 ### Validating Content

 Content changes are automatically validated against a set of rules as part of the pull request process.
-If you want to run these checks locally to validate your content before comitting your changes, you can run the following command:
+If you want to run these checks locally to validate your content before committing your changes, you can run the following command:

 ```
 npm run content-check